Approximating Discontinuous Nash Equilibrial Values of Two-Player General-Sum Differential Games: Case Studies

-\textbf{Uncontrolled intersection.} The schematics of the interaction is shown in Fig.~\ref{fig:intersection case}, where Player $i$'s states are composed of two scalars representing its location ($d_i$) and speed ($v_i$): $x_i := (d_i, v_i)$.
-The shared dynamics follows simple models $\dot{d}_i = v_i$ and $\dot{v}_i = u_i$, where $u_i \in [-5, 10] m/s^2$ is a scalar control input that represents the acceleration.
+\textbf{Experiment setup.} The schematics of the interaction is shown in Fig.~\ref{fig:intersection case}, where Player $i$'s states are composed of two scalars representing its location ($d_i$) and speed ($v_i$): $x_i := (d_i, v_i)$.
+The shared dynamics follows $\dot{d}_i = v_i$ and $\dot{v}_i = u_i$, where $u_i \in [-5, 10] m/s^2$ is a scalar control input that represents the acceleration.
 The instantaneous loss considers the control effort and a collision penalty:

-where $\sigma(d,\theta) = 1$ iff $d \in [R/2 - \theta W/2, (R+W)/2 + L]$ or otherwise $\sigma(d,\theta) = 0$; $b=10^4$ sets a high loss for collision; $R$, $L$, and $W$ are the road length, car length, and car width, respectively (Fig.~\ref{fig:intersection case}). $\Theta = \{1, 5\}$ represents the aggressive (\texttt{a}) and non-aggressive (\texttt{na}) types of players, respectively.
-Note that the collision penalty is the source of discontinuity (or numerically, large Lipschitz constant, which can be observed in Fig.~\ref{fig:intersection case}) and softening is employed to stablize the two-point BVP solver for solving Eq.~\eqref{eq:pmp} (see Appendix A).
-The terminal loss is defined to incentivize players to move across the intersection and restore nominal speed:
+where $\sigma(d,\theta) = 1$ iff $d \in [R/2 - \theta W/2, (R+W)/2 + L]$ or otherwise $\sigma(d,\theta) = 0$; $b=10^4$ sets a high loss for collision; $R$, $L$, and $W$ are the road length, car length, and car width, respectively (see Fig.~\ref{fig:intersection case}). $\Theta = \{1, 5\}$ represents the aggressive (\texttt{a}) and non-aggressive (\texttt{na}) types of players, respectively.
+Note that the collision penalty is the source of discontinuity (or numerically, large Lipschitz constant, which contributes to the rapid value change in Fig.~\ref{fig:intersection case}).
+The terminal loss is defined to incentivize players to move across the intersection and restore nominal speed: where $\alpha = 10^{-6}$, $\bar{v} = 18 m/s$, and $T = 3s$.